It’s hard to see the future… unless you make it yourself.

 In 2027, the question on everyone’s mind is not if, but when, The Everyone Sport will establish The Summit, the Olympics of fully inclusive sport.
 The inclusion of eSports in various international competitions has already begun to blur the lines between traditional and digital sports, but The Everyone Sport offers something different: physicality and athleticism.
 This is a virtual sport that demands real-world exertion, skill, and strategy.
 As global adoption has surged, the idea to create a global sport competition became compelling.

 Corporations have also begun to integrate The Everyone Sport into their employee wellness programs.
 Major companies, from Silicon Valley tech giants to Wall Street firms, recognize the team-building and health benefits the sport offers.
-By 2026, millions of employees worldwide were competing in virtual sports leagues sponsored by their companies, and corporate partnerships with Sport:Next and Lenovo had become a major revenue stream.
+By 2026, millions of employees worldwide were competing in virtual sports leagues sponsored by their companies, and corporate partnerships with Sport:Next and Amazon had become a major revenue stream.

 A New Age of Sport

-Sport:Next’s and Lenovo’s vision was never just about creating another game.
+Sport:Next’s and Amazon’s vision was never just about creating another game.
 It was about reshaping how we think about sport, inclusivity, and competition in the digital age.
 The success of The Everyone Sport at Andover and Exeter was just the beginning.
 What started as a social experiment in the ivory towers of prep school privilege is quickly growing into a global force, transforming education, corporate wellness, and professional athletics alike.

 The Everyone Sport is more than just the second coming of the Wii.
 It’s a glimpse into the future of how humans will engage with sport — and each other — in a world increasingly defined by virtual reality, artificial intelligence, and digital athleticism.